BeamMW/docs-gitbook/ecosystem/README.md

 1. The Receiver launches their wallet, clicks "Receive," then copies the created "Regular" address before sending it to the Sender via any communication channel (email, Telegram, or other messenger apps).
 The Receiver leaves their wallet open as they wait for Sender.
 2. The Sender launches their wallet, clicks "send."
 In the "Send to" field, pastes the received address.
 The Sender enters the amount of Beam coins to send and clicks "send."
 3. The wallets then communicate with each other behind the scenes to complete the transaction.
 The Receiver's wallet automatically accepts the transaction, signs it, and sends it back to the Sender.
 4. The Sender wallet completes the transaction and sends it to the network.
 The transaction will reflect the Sender/Reciever wallet balance after the block containing the transaction is added to the blockchain.
-Your transaction will read from "in progress" to "completed." &#x20;
+Your transaction will read from "in progress" to "completed."

 **Offline transactions** have higher fees than online transactions.
 Suppose the Sender knows that the Receiver will not be online within the next 12 hours and has no way (or will) to communicate with the Sender.
 In this case, the Sender can use a previously received address to send funds without any additional communication with the Receiver.
 The Receiver will see those funds the next time they open their wallets.

 **Max Privacy transactions** is a special Offline transaction that uses the **maximum anonymity set**.
 In other words, it guarantees the user maximum privacy.
 Max Privacy transactions can take up to 72 hours to complete.
 Users can adjust the [lock times](https://beam.mw/en/docs/mobile/settings#privacy) in their [wallets](https://beam.mw/en/docs/desktop/settings#privacy).
-However, shorter lock times equals less privacy; the highest lock time guarantees your private information remains confidential.&#x20;
+However, shorter lock times equals less privacy; the highest lock time guarantees your private information remains confidential.

 ### Beam Addresses

 Even though Beam uses the term "Address" for convenience, Beam addresses are different from most other cryptocurrencies.
 Beam Addresses are not recorded on the blockchain and are only used to communicate with other wallets to create different transaction types.
 Beam wallets will generate an address for every new transaction (recommended for most cases) and support three types of addresses:

 **Regular addresses** will function for Online and Offline transactions.
 The Receiver generates and shares a Regular address with the Sender.
 Then the Sender decides to make the payment Offline or Online before completing the transaction.
 Offline payments offer users flexibility if both parties cannot be online within 12 hours.
-In some (rare) cases, the Regular address will expire, and both parties will need to restart the transaction.&#x20;
+In some (rare) cases, the Regular address will expire, and both parties will need to restart the transaction.

 **Max anonymity set** is a special Offline address that guarantees users maximum privacy.
 If the Receiver shares a Max anonymity address with Sender, the transaction type will change to [**Max Privacy**](./#beam-transaction-types).